John Hewie: International

 In 1956 he made his debut for the Scottish national side, playing in a 1–1 draw against England at Hampden Park.
 His first appearance in a Scotland shirt occurred three years earlier when he was selected for a Scotland B game in Edinburgh on the recommendation of Charlton's Scottish club doctor; it was the first occasion Hewie had set foot in Scotland.
 After playing well for a British-based South Africa representative side in an unofficial match in Glasgow in early 1956, he again came into consideration for the Scottish squad, and soon made the first of a total of 19 full appearances, predominantly at fullback, during which he scored twice.
 He was selected in the squad for the 1958 FIFA World Cup and missed a penalty in the 2–1 defeat by France.

 Later life

 Hewie briefly moved into a managerial role as his playing career ended, when he undertook the role of player-manager for non-league Kent side Bexley United.
 He returned to South Africa and first club Arcadia in 1968 and remained in the country of his birth until the early 1990s, at which point he returned to the United Kingdom.
-He lived in Spalding, Lincolnshire until his death in May 2015.
+He lived in Spalding, Lincolnshire until his death in Kirton in May 2015.